bradstevanus1/Grade-12-CE-Code/README.md

 # RXCD Code
-C++ code written for the RXCD bot, a project assigned by Mr. Contonis for the grade 12 CE class.
+Embedded code written for the functionality of the RXCD bot, a fully functional Bluetooth RC car.
 Also contains code for a hardware Simon game implementation.